Skip to main content

 Updated by Steven Silverstone

 LinearB integrates with Cursor to track adoption, request activity, and acceptance metrics for conversational coding.
-This integration helps you understand how developers are using Cursor’s AI capabilities—such as code suggestions, chat requests, and automated agents—and what impact they have on your workflow.
+This integration helps you understand how developers are using Cursor’s AI capabilities (code suggestions, chat requests, composer usage, and agents) and what impact they have on your workflow.

-Admins can configure Cursor in Settings > Company Settings > AI Tools > Cursor by providing a personal access token (PAT).
-Once connected, usage data appears in AI Insights.
+Company admins configure Cursor in Settings → Company Settings → AI Tools → Cursor by providing a Cursor Admin API key.
+Once connected, Cursor usage data appears in AI Insights.

 Overview